The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

-Vikraman Gunabushanam is a Transplant Surgeon in Pittsburgh, Pennsylvania.
+Vikraman Gunabushanam is a Transplant Surgeon practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Gunabushanam is rated as an Experienced provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Chronic Antibody-Mediated Rejection, Short Bowel Syndrome, Gastrointestinal Fistula, Kidney Transplant, and Liver Transplant.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Chronic Antibody-Mediated Rejection, Short Bowel Syndrome, Gastrointestinal Fistula, Kidney Transplant, and Simultaneous Pancreas Kidney Transplant.
+Dr. Gunabushanam is board certified in American Board Of Surgery.
 Dr. Gunabushanam is currently accepting new patients.

 Experienced in Short Bowel Syndrome